btch/bazarr-qc/README.md

 ⚠️ NOTE: This will search for a new subtitle until the subtitles run out/you hit your predefind minimum score.
 So if your providers find 50 subtitles above your minimum score, this script will try everyone until it finds one +-5 seconds.

+⚠️ NOTE: This will sync all subtitles you download (except embedded subtitles since they have a score of 100%)

 ---